Our monthly

 WG 5 - Transmitting

-For the March 2026 showcase, we had the opportunity to learn from Anas Alamoush and Rania Tzoraki, and we warmly thank them for sharing their time and knowledge.
+For the April 2026 showcase, WG5 had the opportunity to learn from Mosé Rossi (Marche Polytechnic University), and we warmly thank him for sharing his time, knowledge, and insights with the group.

 Upcoming WG5 showcase presentations: